-Chair, Department Of Medicine; Director, General Clinical Research Center; Director, Clinical And Translational Sciences Institute
+Chair, Department of Medicine; Director, General Clinical Research Center; Director, Institute for Clinical and Translational Research

 Education and Training

 - London University, Royal Free School of Medicine, MBBS, 1979

 - Royal College of Physicians MRCP, Internal Medicine, 1982

 - Royal College of Physicians FRCP, Internal Medicine, 2001